-- Be open to taking calculated risks, getting students on board, a loud classroom, your role as designer of a learning experience - Supported by research: student learning + enjoyment - Manageable in classes of any size - Plan carefully, consult resources - Consider analyzing data to improve tests (& publication?) - See handout for link to resources and references (http://goo.gl/ZzETYr) - Have fun!
+- Be open to taking calculated risks, getting students on board, a loud classroom, your role as designer of a learning experience - Supported by research: student learning + enjoyment - Manageable in classes of any size - Plan carefully, consult resources - Consider analyzing data to improve tests (& publication?) - See handout for link to resources and references http://blogs.ubc.ca/catherinerawn/blog/ - Have fun!